TypeFox/monaco-languageclient/README.md

 As before the library code is just compiled with the TypeScript compiler and the library is now packaged with npm.
 The need for bundling does no longer exist for the example.
 The compiled code is either executed by node or the web/client related code/pages are served with [vite.js](https://vitejs.dev/).
 We added a [second build option]( #optional-webpack-build-for-client-example) for the web client example using webpack.

 The default and protected branch is now `main`.

-### June 2022

-[monaco-vscode-api](https://github.com/CodinGame/monaco-vscode-api) was created by [CGNonofr](https://github.com/CGNonofr) and this library is now based on it and the old [implementation was removed](https://github.com/CodinGame/monaco-vscode-api#history).

-We added the independent **vscode-ws-jsonrpc** as sub-package into this repository.

 ## Getting started